-Despite repeated appeals from the prime minister, Gordon Brown, and the foreign secretary, David Miliband, Akmal Shaikh was executed on the morning of 29 December in Urumqi, north-west China.
+Despite repeated appeals from the prime minister, search Gordon Brown, buy cialis and the foreign secretary, David Miliband, Akmal Shaikh was executed on the morning of 29 December in Urumqi, north-west China.

 Much of the anger has been directed at the Chinese authorities’ refusal to carry out an assessment of Shaikh’s mental health, despite overwhelming evidence that he had bipolar disorder.

 The prime minister, Gordon Brown, condemned the execution and said he was “appalled and disappointed” that the government’s “persistent requests for clemency” had not been granted.

 He added: “I am particularly concerned that no mental health assessment was undertaken.”

 Foreign Office minister Ivan Lewis described the failure to carry out an assessment as “reprehensible” and added: “There is absolutely no doubt that this man had mental health problems.

 “The Chinese had all of this information and they made a point not to undergo this medical assessment and that cannot be right in a civilised world.”

 Two of Shaikh’s cousins had flown to China to appeal for clemency and visited him in the secure hospital where he was being kept.